 By this time, Ross had been out there several months, we were anxious, afraid for him out there alone.
 Although he was hidden away on private land, the dumping ground was just outside the area and the dangers there were innumerable and our fears for him grew.
 One day we realized he had not been seen in several days so we met at the site, fanned out through the woods around the den, and walked and drove the dusty road around the lake.
 We carried binoculars in one hand, smelly delicious food in the other and left it at various spots along the way, hoping to draw our boy out into the open.
 Soon it had been weeks since we last saw him and the weeks turned to months, other dogs were dumped and we would rescue them, and we kept looking for him, always hoping that maybe he was still out there somewhere and that new activity would draw him back, but we never saw him again.

 I like to believe he left to wander and found the houses on the other side of the river, that someone took him in and that as I write this he knows gentle hands and a soft bed somewhere.
 I like to think he’s with a pack again, leading them around a backyard until he’s called in for the night with a treat and pat on the head.
 That’s what my heart wants to believe, but my mind knows better.
 It knows that in spite of our efforts, somewhere out in those woods he laid down a last time, either sick or hurt, tired of being alone, not starved or beaten, but tired and broken by his short and sad life, betrayed by those who dumped him, unreachable by those who would have helped him.
 I will keep looking through that clearing as I go by, hoping to see a spot of white lying in the dust of the dirt road so I can turn my truck around and drive back to that bitter place.
-I will walk to the fork of the rutted road and raise my hands to shield the sunlight and I will see him, and as he gets to his feet he will turn to look at me, willing me to understand that he’s at peace now, and in a cloud of dust he will be gone again, back to the woods and I will let him go forever.
+I will walk to the fork of the rutted road and raise my hands to shield the sunlight and I will see him.
+As he gets to his feet he will turn to look at me, willing me to understand that he’s at peace now, we don’t need to look for him anymore, and in a cloud of dust he will be gone, back to the woods, and I will let him go forever.

 ©2011-2012 itsa5doglife All Rights Reserved